watsonwork/watsonwork-developer-docs/guides/handling_client_actions.md

 2. Click Add an Action.
 3. Click Add an action handler.
 4. Type the action handler URL.
+5. Select the action type that you want.
+Current available action types are:
-5. Select the team-app-config-requested checkbox if you want to enable the team configuration.
-Select space-app-config-requested checkbox if you want to enable the space configuration.
+*team-app-config-requested: Select this type if you want to enable the team configuration.
+*space-app-config-requested: Select this type if you want to enable thea space configuration.

 ![Action Handler Screenshot](../images/action_handler_dialog.jpg)